henrymishael/testcheck/README.md

 Users can click on the image of a particular movie and it directs to the to the details page of that particular movie

 //Favorite
-Users can add to favorite movie they are interested n(stil in progress)
+Users can add to favorite movie they are interested in(stil in progress)